-Assigned - This component consists of amounts that are constrained by the City's intent to be used for specific purposes, but are neither restricted nor committed.
+Assigned - This component consists of amounts that are constrained by the City's intent to be used for specific purposes but are neither restricted nor committed.
 The authority for assigning fund balance is expressed by the City Commission, City Manager or their designee.
+Authority was given to the City manager by majority consensus of the City Commission.